Palliative Care In Pediatrics

 - Your child feels like hurting himself or someone else.

-- Your child feels pain that is not relieved by taking pain medicines.
+- Your child feels pain that is not relieved by pain medicines.

 - Your child feels that he cannot cope with his condition.